Skip to main content

 • pricing transparency

-• request transforms/defaults
+• request transforms and defaults

 • provider/model filtering depth

-For several backlog items, the current weakness is not necessarily “feature absent,” but “no strong repo evidence yet”:
+For several backlog items, the current weakness is not necessarily “feature absent,” but “not strongly documented or validated yet”:

 • broader competitor-specific benchmark validation outside the internal benchmark tool